dragonfly-science/dragonfly-website/content/people/senior-data-scientist/content.md

   - the ability to communicate scientific and mathematical ideas,
   - strong written and verbal communication skills,
   - a graduate degree in a quantitative science, or equivalent experience.

+Initially this role will support our work with a government client to support the development algorithms that assist automated decision making.
+Other projects include statistical modelling and machine learning development across a wide range of applications.

 The role is offered as a permanent position, with salary depending on experience.
 The role is based in New Zealand.
 Dragonfly has an office in